himslm01/himslm01.github.io/kubernetes/rancher_desktop/rancher_desktop_v0.7.0.md

 Because of that issue, `Rancher Desktop` can now be switched to use `dockerd` as the container runtime (okay - it's actually `containerd` underneath `dockerd`, but `dockerd` is in control).
 This means you can use the `docker` command line tool (which also comes bundled with `Rancher Desktop`) and building images works as expected.

+### Get a shell into the Rancher Desktop VM

+Since Rancher Desktop spins up a VM in which it runs `containerd` or `dockerd`, using Qemu or a WSL instance on Windows, there might be occasions when it would be useful to access the VM - for investigating issues, for instance.

+On a Mac you do this - it's all one command and the quotes around the paths is important due to there being spaces in them:

+    LIMA_HOME="$HOME/Library/Application Support/rancher-desktop/lima" \
+      "/Applications/Rancher Desktop.app/Contents/Resources/resources/darwin/lima/bin/limactl" \
+      shell 0

+On Linux you do this - it's all one command:

+      LIMA_HOME="$HOME/.local/share/rancher-desktop/lima" \
+        /opt/rancher-desktop/resources/resources/linux/lima/bin/limactl \
+        shell 0

 ## Problems

 ### Configuring the Rancher Desktop container runtime to pull images from private repositories is difficult.